HackSoftware/Django-Styleguide/README.md

 1. Use DRF's default exceptions, with very little modifications.
 1. HackSoft's proposed approach.

+If you are looking for a standard way to structure your error responses, **check RFC7807** - <https://datatracker.ietf.org/doc/html/rfc7807> (as proposed here - <https://github.com/HackSoftware/Django-Styleguide/issues/133>)

 ### How exception handling works (in the context of DRF)

 DRF has an excellent guide on how exceptions are being handled, so make sure to read it first - <https://www.django-rest-framework.org/api-guide/exceptions/>